TJ Friedl Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.12 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th across all league pitching staffs.

-- The Brewers rank 25th in baseball in home runs given up (75 total, 1.3 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs given up (76 total, 1.3 per game).

-- Burnes gets the start for the Brewers, his 12th of the season.
-He is 4-4 with a 3.68 ERA and 59 strikeouts in 63 2/3 innings pitched.
+- Rea (2-3) gets the starting nod for the Brewers in his ninth start of the season.
+He has a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.

-- In his most recent outing on Saturday against the San Francisco Giants, the right-hander threw seven innings, giving up one earned run while surrendering four hits.
+- In his last time out on Sunday, the right-hander tossed six innings against the San Francisco Giants, giving up four earned runs while surrendering five hits.

+- The 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .234 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.